organicmaps/organicmaps/docs/CODE_STYLE_GUIDE.md

 - To format all Kotlin files in the repository run `tools/unix/ktlint_format.sh`
 - Set up a `git commit` hook (see below) for automatic formatting of changed files

+## Kotlin Static Analysis (detekt)

+We use [detekt](https://detekt.dev/) for Kotlin static analysis: naming conventions, complexity, code smells, and potential bugs.

+### Installation

+The canonical detekt version is pinned in `android/gradle/libs.versions.toml` (field `detekt`).
+CI installs that exact version; please match it locally.

+- Download the matching version from [GitHub Releases](https://github.com/detekt/detekt/releases) (`detekt-cli-<version>-all.jar`)
+- Or run via Gradle (no local install needed): `cd android && ./gradlew :app:detektCheck`

+### Usage

+- Configuration is in `android/detekt.yml`
+- Run `cd android && ./gradlew :app:detektCheck` to check the `app` module
+- Run `cd android && ./gradlew detektCheck` to check all Kotlin-enabled modules

+### Key rules

+- Hungarian notation (`m` prefix) is forbidden for private properties: use `_camelCase` for backing fields, `camelCase` for regular properties
+- Formatting rules are handled by ktlint, not detekt (no overlap)

 ## Python Style

 Follow the existing style in Python files as much as possible.
 We'll add a more detailed guide later.